reoneo97/climb-gpt/README.md

-# Beta GPT
+# Climb GPT

-Beta GPT is an application that uses Machine Learning to do perform grading of climbs.
+Climb GPT is an application that uses Machine Learning to do perform grading of climbs.
+Currently looking at how to use segment-anything library by FAIR to segment routes and then perform classification.

 # TODO

-1. Learn about YARN webpack
-2. How to do prompting
+1. How to do prompting
-3. Format of the masks that is returned by the model
+2. Format of the masks that is returned by the model
-4. Running of Model iwth ONNX run time
+3. Running of Model iwth ONNX run time
-5. Incorporate model with frontend
+4. Incorporate model with frontend

 # Design Docs